biopragmatics/oquat/docs/invalids/prefix/rgd.md

 ## `rs`: Rat Strain Ontology

-Identifiers for this prefix are given incorrectly correctly in `rs`.
+Identifiers for this prefix are given incorrectly in `rs`.
+See the [GitHub repository](https://github.com/rat-genome-database/RS-Rat-Strain-Ontology).

 | external_xref         |   usages_count | usages                                          |
 |-----------------------|----------------|-------------------------------------------------|